bhuyansri/MyGCOdes/README.md

 ## 2. Initialize the Project

-Open your terminal/command prompt and run the following commands to create the project shell using Vite (a modern frontend build tool).
+Open your terminal/command prompt and run the following commands to create the project shell using Vite.

 ```bash
 # 1. Create a new project (select 'React' framework and 'TypeScript' variant when prompted)